Wonderful Peach Cobbler Recipe

 What seasonal fruit are you enjoying the most this month?

 Total Time: 1 hour + cooling time

-Enjoy fresh peaches this season with this Wonderful Peach Cobbler recipe, perfect for your next entertaining moment!
-With a hint of almond, this cobbler will have your guests coming back for seconds!
+Enjoy fresh peaches this season with this Wonderful Peach Cobbler recipe, with a hint of almond, this cobbler will have your guests coming back for seconds!